knaidu/problem-solving/README.md

 # Introduction

 ## History
 This started out as a collection of interview questions and solutions I've accumulated over the years in Evernote.
-I've shared it with a few friends in the past.
-They found it quite valuable and scored some amazing jobs, heck one of them gifted me a bottle of wine when he got his offer!
+I've shared it with a few friends in the past and the feedback was quite positive.

 ## Sources
 I've scoured through several forums like careercup and glassdoor.
-While they're an excellent source for questions, finding good solutions or explanations is a PITA.
+While they're an excellent source for questions, finding good solutions with explanations is quite hard.

 ## Organization
 Each post has 5 sections: problem statement, examples, algorithm, code, test cases and a discussion on time-complexity.